Project Types in MOCO

 • Consideration in the financial report (2) as planned invoicing until the end of the term

-• Control of performed vs. current total budget in the project list and project report
+• Monitoring Delivered vs. current total budget in the project list and project report

-• Display of remaining hours for time tracking: You can only display the monthly hours (Settings > Time Tracking)
+• Display remaining hours for time tracking: You can choose to display only the monthly hours (Settings > Time Tracking)

-• Capacity planning: Total hours of the term can be planned
+• Capacity planning: Total hours for the duration can be planned

 • Labeling & filter option in the project list

-For recurring charges with their own duration, such as hosting or domains, you can also use a project – and automatically generate the amounts for invoicing.
+For recurring charges with their own duration, such as hosting or domains, you can also use a project – and have the amounts automatically generated for invoicing.

 Create a Project

-1. Create a project with the setting "Based on effort" and without a budget.
-If the subscription end date is already known, set the target date.
-Delete the standard services automatically filled in after saving to ensure they are not offered for time tracking.
+1. Set up a project with the "Based on effort" setting and no budget.
+If the subscription end is already known, set a target date.
+Delete the automatically filled standard services for time tracking after saving to ensure it is not offered for time tracking.

 2. Create a recurring additional service.
-The billable item will be created on the due date each time, and no end date needs to be specified yet.
-Ideally, subscriptions should be invoiced on the same due dates (e.g., always in advance on the 1st, at the beginning of the year, at the start of the quarter, etc.).
+A billable item will then be created on each due date, and no end date needs to be specified yet.
+Ideally, subscriptions are invoiced on the same due dates (e.g., always in advance on the 1st / at the start of the year / at the beginning of the quarter, etc.)

 Abos und regelmässige Pauschalen wie Hosting erfassenEnglish image not yet available...